Unveiling Lifesaving Insights with CPR Facts and Statistics

 CPR is an emergency procedure performed on individuals experiencing cardiac arrest, a condition where the heart suddenly stops beating effectively.
 CPR combines chest compressions and rescue breaths to maintain blood flow and oxygenation to the body's vital organs until advanced medical help arrives.

 The prompt initiation of CPR is crucial as it plays a vital role in improving the chances of survival.
 Research has shown that the sooner CPR is started after cardiac arrest, the better the outcomes.
 Every minute that passes without CPR reduces the likelihood of survival by approximately 7-10%.
-By immediately initiating CPR, bystanders or trained individuals can help maintain vital blood flow and oxygenation until professional medical help arrives, significantly increasing the chances of the person's survival.
+By immediately initiating CPR, bystanders or trained individuals helps maintain vital blood flow and oxygenation until professional medical help arrives, increasing the chances of the person's survival.

 CPR Survival Rates